lewie6/ng-priority-nav/README.md

 No dependancies.

-Download the source from dist/ng-priority-nav.min.js and include it in your project, then include the module
+Download the source from dist and include it in your project, then include the module
 ```
 angular.module('app', ['ngPriorityNav']);
 ```